Tommy McCarthy (boxer): Professional career

 Following his loss to Riakporhe, McCarthy re-matched Jiri Svacina on 18 May 2019, and won by a third-round technical knockout.
 McCarthy was scheduled to face Francesco Cataldo on 11 July 2019 in Rome, which was his first fight outside of the British Isles.
 Cataldo retired from the fight at the end of the second round.

 McCarthy was scheduled to fight the reigning WBC International cruiserweight champion Fabio Turchi on 11 October 2019.
 He won the fight by split decision.

 McCarthy fought Bilal Laggoune for the European cruiserweight title on 31 October 2020.
 He won the fight by majority decision.
 McCarthy made the first defense of his European title against Alexandru Jur on 15 May 2021.
 He won the fight by a sixth-round knockout.

 McCarthy was scheduled to fight Chris Billam-Smith on 31 July 2021.
 The fight was a defense of his European cruiserweight title, a challenge for Billam-Smith's Commonwealth title, and a fight for the vacant British cruiserweight title.
 The bout was set as the main event of a Matchroom Boxing card, which was broadcast by DAZN.
 McCarthy lost the fight by split decision, with scores of 116-112, 115-115 and 116-115.
 McCarthy expressed his surprise at the scorecards after the fight, stating: "“When I heard that score of 116-112 I just walked out of the ring in disgust...
 How could one of the judges have it eight rounds to four after a fight like that?".
 McCarthy was booked to face Billam-Smith in an immediate rematch on 16 April 2022.
 McCarthy lost the fight by an eight-round technical knockout.

+McCarthy was stopped in the seventh-round by Michal Cieslak in a challenge to regain the European cruiserweight title in Poland on 4 November 2023.

+On 27 January 2024, McCarthy was stopped in the fourth-round by Cheavon Clarke in a contest for the vacant WBA cruiserweight Intercontinental title at Ulster Hall, Belfast, Northern Ireland.

+McCarthy announced his retirement from professional boxing in March 2025.